sb8244/elixir_response_snapshot/README.md

 ## TODO

-- [ ] Setup desired testing interface
+- [x] Setup desired testing interface
+- [ ] Setup application option defaults
-- [ ] Compare JSON responses deeply
+- [x] Compare JSON responses deeply
-  - [ ] value change doesn't fail mode (new / missing keys will fail)
+  - [x] value change doesn't fail mode (new / missing keys will fail)
-  - [ ] exact value mode (new / missing keys, changed values will fail)
+  - [x] exact value mode (new / missing keys, changed values will fail)
 - [ ] Compare HTML responses at face value
-- [ ] Fail tests with helpful message on failure
+- [x] Fail tests with helpful message on failure
 - [ ] Allow re-recording of a snapshot with a switch passed to the test suite

 ## Installation